Pamukkale: Discover Turkey's Enchanting Cotton Castle

 Hello, dreamers!
-Today, we're taking you on a virtual journey to a place straight out of a fairy tale!
+Today, we're taking you on a virtual journey to a place straight out of a fairy tale: a Cotton Castle!

 When you think of Turkey, your mind might paint pictures of the enchanting balloon flights in Cappadocia!
 Or the majestic mosques in Istanbul.